Shen-Lab/BAL/README.md

 ## Output file:

 * a.'end'(dir):
-        containing the refined structure: receptor.pdb ligand.pdb
+        containing the refined structures: receptor.pdb ligand.pdb

 * b.'scores':
-        The final score of refined structure.
+        The final energy (unit in Kcal/mol) of refined structures.

 * c.'PMI_log':
         The log of area under the posterior.